-Saul Carliner is a generalist in workplace learning and communication, with substantial tenures in both academia and industry in both fields.
-His teaching and research focus on the design of learning and communication materials for the workplace (especially in emerging genres and media), the management of groups that produce these materials, and related public policy choices.
-He also conducts research on teaching and learning in higher education.
+Saul Carlineris a generalist in learning and communication, with substantial tenures in bothacademia and industry in both fields.
+His teaching and research focus on thedesign of instructional and informational materials (especially in emerginggenres and media), the management of groups that produce these materials, andrelated issues of policy and professionalism.

-A long-time community leader, Carliner ispresident of Agence Ometz, an integrated human services agency, and has chairedan international professional organization, museum membership auxiliary, civictransit board, several allocations committees for community foundations, andserved on boards of several arts, professional and community organizations.
+A long-time community leader, Carliner is vice-president of the Canadian Network for Innovation in Education (CNIE), a past president of Agence Ometz, an integrated human services agency, past board member of the Institute for Performance and Learning, past Research Fellow of the Association for Talent Development, and past international president of the Society for Technical Communication.
+He has also chaired a museum membership auxiliary, civic transit board, several allocations committees for community foundations, and served on boards of several arts, professional and community organizations.

 PhD Instructional Technology.
 Georgia State University.
 Dissertation: "Every Object Tells a Story: A Grounded Model of Design for Object-Based Learning in Museums.

 BA Economics, Professional Writing, and Public Policy and Management, minor in Administration and Management Science.
 Carnegie Mellon University.

 Certified Training and Development Professional, awarded by the Institute for Performance and learning (formerly Canadian Society for Training and Development).